MF42-DZH/GT4EngineGrapher/README.md

 ## Used Libraries

-Reading the SpecDB SQLite databases is done using [Slick](https://scala-slick.org/) and an SQLite JDBC driver.
+Reading the SpecDB SQLite databases is done using [Slick](https://scala-slick.org/) and [xerial/sqlite-jdbc](https://github.com/xerial/sqlite-jdbc).

 The graphs are powered by [JFreeChart](https://www.jfree.org/jfreechart/), and as such, you can right-click on the chart and save an image of the chart.